inspektor-gadget/website/content/blog/2024-05-31-inspektor-gadget-testing-framework.md

 ## Writing Tests for Your Gadget

 Let's dive into how you can create tests for your gadgets.
-We will illustrate the process by using an example test file, [trace_open_test.go](https://github.com/pawarpranav83/inspektor-gadget/blob/testing-fw/gadgets/trace_open/test/trace_open_test.go) (TODO: Change link).
-The corresponding eBPF program for this test can be found [here](https://github.com/inspektor-gadget/inspektor-gadget/blob/v0.28.1/gadgets/trace_open/program.bpf.c). \
+We will illustrate the process by using an example test file, [trace_open_test.go](https://github.com/inspektor-gadget/inspektor-gadget/blob/main/gadgets/trace_open/test/trace_open_test.go).
+The corresponding eBPF program for this test can be found [here](https://github.com/inspektor-gadget/inspektor-gadget/blob/v0.29.0/gadgets/trace_open/program.bpf.c). \
  \
 The `trace_open_test.go` currently contains a single test that can be used for testing with both containers running locally and containers running in a Kubernetes cluster.